0

 • Location: Maps (strongbox boss)

 A strongbox boss with add-summoning behavior.
 Very low life and below-average damage.
-Summons adds, which could be interesting if the summoned beetles carry over to tamed form.
-Otherwise, one of the weakest options available.
-Slow movement compounds the problem.
+One of the weakest options.

 • Stats: 150% Life | 150% Damage | 0% Fire Res | Very Slow Movement | Chaos Laser | Currently Tame-Disabled